- Published: January 11, 2014

 I was out there with the snow plows.
 They had carved the snow on the roads before me to a packed surface, and the still falling snow added a light layer of powder on top.
 To my benefit, the plows had not thrown down salt so that, on most neighborhood streets, I had the luxury of a silvery glide.
 As I passed people working on their driveways, they called out, urging me on, occasionally remarking on my bravery.
 “It’s in my blood,” I returned.
 I’m one fourth Norwegian, and my Great Grandparents Magnus gifted me with short toes, elfin hands, and a small nose to better withstand the cold and resist frostbite.
 Cross country skiing is a family tradition, and I happily layered in wool to refresh my body on the long sweeping strokes of the Nordic way and the pumping swing of ski skating.

 When the wind picked up and the light started to dim, I almost turned home.
 I was so close to the Little Miami Bike Trail, however, that I continued down the gentle slope of President Street.
 I crossed Corry Street—a mess of gray, salted slush—and picked up the snow-covered trail at The Riding Centre.
 I headed south toward Xenia but did not advance far.
 The snow on the Little Miami Scenic Trail was warm and wet, and it stuck to my skis clumping under my feet.
-After 100 years, I felt like I was skiing on sponges and stopped to clean the skis.
+After 100 yards, I felt like I was skiing on sponges and stopped to clean the skis.
 As I shaved the ice pack from the blades, I confess that I wished for lower temperatures.

 Forewarned, I forearmed myself at the Yellow Springs Winter Farmers Market, 202 S Winter St. The market opened for its first Saturday from 9 to 11:30am on 4 January.
 Among the greens, meats, spices, and baked goods, I found Brenda Hanes of Stewart Heritage Farm.
 Ms Hanes raises alpaca on the farm, and her table at market offers a variety of alpaca wool products: from raw yarn to hand knit clothing to warm socks.